Upper Endoscopy GERD/Reflux Procedures in Baltimore, Maryland

 - Ability to do multiple treatments if necessary

-Usually performed as an outpatient procedure, upper endoscopy sometimes must be performed in the hospital or emergency room to both identify and treat conditions such as upper digestive system bleeding.
+An upper endoscopy is typically performed as an outpatient procedure, though there are instances where it may need to be done in a hospital or emergency room setting.
+This typically happens when your doctor needs to both identify and treat conditions immediately, such as upper digestive bleeding or other digestive diseases.

-The procedure is commonly used to help identify the causes of:
+An endoscopy is often used to identify the causes of symptoms such as:

 - Abdominal or chest pain